New architect in Tauranga: HMOA in the Bay of Plenty

-Jenny, why the move to be an architect in Tauranga, a city where architectural design is perhaps not as valued as it could be ...
+Jenny, why the move to be a Tauranga architect - a city where architectural design is perhaps not so widely valued ...

 We love it here!
 We live in an inner-city apartment in downtown Tauranga and enjoy the change in lifestyle this has brought.
 We wander into town for dinner, watch sport at the Domain and make the most of the public library, art gallery and theatre nearby.
 We enjoy the warmer temperatures and of course the beach, I’m hoping to learn to surf.